 - achieve their best

-- become a confident individual living fulfilling lives
+- become confident individuals living fulfilling lives

 - make a successful transition into adulthood, whether into employment, further education or training.